top of page

 Usability changes

-Language while checking out was made clearer to prevent confusion during the checkout process.
+Wording was made clearer to prevent confusion during the checkout process.
 Some of the changes included changing 'Shipping' to 'Shipping Details' and changing 'Billing' to 'Billing Address'.

 Finalizing the design